 Having a heated swimming pool means we can enjoy our garden for more months of the year.
-However the actual cost of a gas-fired pool heater depends on many factors and hence we are unable to provide a direct answer.
-What’s we’ll do instead is examine the factors first.
+However the gas-fired pool heater cost depends on many factors and hence we are unable to provide a direct answer.
+What we’ll do instead is examine the factors first.
 Then we’ll provide a few pricing tips you can apply to your particular situation.

 A gas-fired pool boiler is still the best solution because you don’t have to depend on the weather as you would with solar panels.
 However, the weather does still affect the system.
 That’s because of your pool’s location in terms of shading, wind chill and other factors.

 Therefore, your best solution is to install a slightly more powerful natural or LPG gas appliance than you need.
 Then you can turn the heat down if the pool feels too warm, although you certainly cannot turn it up above maximum.

 Gas pool boilers use LPG or natural gas as heat source.
 The pool pump circulates the water for aeration and filtration.
 This passes through the filter before entering the heating element.
 The heat from the combustion chamber exchanges through the walls of the metal tubing through which it flows.

 Gas boiler-heated pools are popular because they warm the water quickly compared to solar and heat pumps that take ages.
 Just perfect for a week of sunny weather with the spring bulbs popping up all over the garden!

 Size, Efficiency, and Cost the Main Criteria for Choosing Pool Boilers

 Sizing a gas pool heater is a job for a trained professional.
 They also need to be Gas Safe registered for your safety’s sake and to remain within the law.
 In headline terms, sizing involves relating pool surface area and average ambient temperature.
 How much to install a pool boiler depends on external factors such as wind exposure, humidity levels, and cool night temperatures.